 Brian Boone, MD, is a cancer surgeon and scientist specializing in pancreatic cancer and other abdominal cancers.
+He is an assistant professor in the Department of Surgical Oncology and an adjunct assistant professor in the Department of Microbiology, Immunology, and Cell Biology at West Virginia University.
+He has deep expertise in tumor immunology, pancreatitis, and pancreatic adenocarcinoma.
+He also maintains the pancreatic tissue bank at the WVU Health Sciences Center.
 Through his work in the operating room and research lab, he aims to help patients live longer – and more fully – despite their cancer diagnosis.

 For many people with pancreatic cancer, surgery offers the best chance of survival.
 When Dr. Boone joined the WVU Cancer Institute in 2018, he brought important surgical skills and experience with him.
 He and another cancer surgeon, Carl Schmidt, MD, created West Virginia’s first robotic pancreatic surgery program.